JamyJones/jjdgdjf/msg.md

-where is located on ubuntu bits/wordsize.h?
+where is located
+on ubuntu bits/wordsize.h give full path